 All of the above are underpinned by the characteristics of effective learning:

-We use Early Essence to record the children’s development.
+We use Tapestry to record the children’s development.
 Parents can log onto the system to view their child’s progress and contribute to it.

 Key Stages 1 and 2